DebasishDhal/Thesis_Repository/collocations/readme.md

 This folder contains the codes for collocation.
-Collocation here is defined as collecting radiometric data from INSAT-3DR and cloud-properties data from CloudSat, with a certain tolerable temporal and spatial offset.
+For the most part, collocation here is defined as collecting radiometric data from INSAT-3DR and cloud-properties data from CloudSat, with a certain tolerable temporal and spatial offset.
 The temporal offset is 30 minutes and the spatial offset is 1 km in this case.
 In fact, the maximum spatial offset is reduced to 0.55 km through filtering, while using the data.

+The same logic has also been used to collocate Cloud-Mask produced by Indian Meteorological Department with the cloud-properties data from CloudSat.
+This particular step is for validation of Cloud-Mask from IMD.

 # Contents